Annandale, Virginia: American Civil War

-After the war, farmers and businessmen returned to their pursuits and dairy farming began to grow in Fairfax County.
-Small communities continued to develop or grow near railroad stations and the dairy farms.
-Residents would build stores, churches and schools for their communities.
+20th century

 By 1925, Fairfax County contained more dairy farms than any other county in Virginia.
 In the 1930s and 1940s, work in the area for the federal government grew as President Franklin D. Roosevelt implemented the New Deal and the United States entered World War II.

 After World War II, growth continued, with housing developments in suburbs like Annandale accompanied by businesses, schools, and roads to support the new residents.
 The suburbs became “bedroom communities” with many residents commuting to work in Washington or surrounding small cities.
 That trend has continued to today with further growth and many residents now commuting to work in Northern Virginia as well as in and around Washington.